AlvaroLopera/CodeSherpasTest/README.md

 A su vez se ha utilizado un patron de diseño de estilo singleton para una mejor estructuracion del codigo y puesto que era el mas indicado en mi opinion para el desarrollo de la aplicacion.

+* ENGLISH DOC *

+Project developed by Alvaro Lopera Mendizabal.

+Development tools:

+- Java jdk 1.8 & java 11 or higher.

+- Maven 3.+0.0 or higher.

+- Spring boot version 2.6.6 or higher.

+- Visual Studio Code as IDE.

+Introduction:

+The topic of this consist on develop an api-rest for a CRUD on java using maven & spring boot.
+The objective is develop an I/O system where u recive and send data to a database.

+Development:

+To develop this api we need to include some dependencies to our pom.xml, in this case we used:

+- Lombock for annotanions

+- h2 database (no need of external databases)

+- Spring boot

+- JUnit for unit test.

+First thing we need to create a binder named "Entities" where we create our first Java class "Customer.java"  (https://github.com/AlvaroLopera/CodeSherpasTest/blob/0b2a719e6b431b6d32e75d7472113b6f5fb90726/src/main/java/alvaro/lopera/demo/entities/Customer.java)